Burna Boy: 2018–2019: Outside and African Giant

-2019: African Giant

 On 3 January 2019, Burna Boy was announced alongside Mr Eazi as one of the artists performing at the 2019 Coachella Valley Music and Arts Festival.
 He won four awards at the Soundcity MVP Awards Festival, including African Artiste of the Year, Listener's Choice, and Best Male MVP.
-On 21 March 2019, Burna Boy released the 4-track collaborative EP with Los Angeles-based electronic duo DJDS, titled Steel & Copper.
+On 21 March 2019, Burna Boy released a 4-track collaborative EP with Los Angeles-based electronic duo DJDS, titled Steel & Copper.
 The EP blends Burna Boy's upbeat melodies with DJDS' slinky trap beats.
 Steel & Copper combines elements of dancehall and reggae music with Afropop and trap.

 On 24 June 2019, Burna Boy won Best International Act at the 2019 BET Awards.
-In July 2019, he was announced as Apple Music Up Next artist.
-His inclusion into the program was accompanied by a Beats 1 interview with Julie Adenuga and a short documentary.
+In July 2019, he was announced as an Apple Music Up Next artist.
+His inclusion in the program was accompanied by a Beats 1 interview with Julie Adenuga and a short documentary.
 He recorded "Ja Ara E" (Yoruba: "wise up" or "use your head") for Beyoncé's The Lion King: The Gift and was the only guest artist with their own track on the soundtrack album.

 Burna Boy's fourth studio album, African Giant, was released on 26 July 2019.
 It was supported by six singles: "Gbona", "On the Low", Killin Dem", "Dangote", "Anybody" and "Pull Up".
-He began recording the album in 2018 and told Billboard that it is his most personal project yet.
+He began recording the album in 2018 and told Billboard that it was his most personal project yet.
 He first revealed plans to release it in April 2019 and held a private listening session in Los Angeles.
 Photos and videos from the listening session were shared on social media.
 African Giant was initially announced as a 16-track album.
 To promote the album, Burna Boy headlined the African Giant Returns tour, the second leg of his African Giant tour.
 Burna Boy recorded "My Money, My Baby", a track that appeared on Queen & Slim's soundtrack album.
 Described as an "Afrobeat-tinged track", "My Money, My Baby" contains a sample of Fela Kuti's 1972 song "Shakara".
 On 22 November 2019, Burna Boy was featured alongside English singer-songwriter Ed Sheeran on British rapper Stormzy's single, "Own It", the fourth single from his second studio album, Heavy Is the Head.
-In November 2019, he became the first Afrobeats artist to sell out the SSE Arena and was given a special plaque to mark his achievement.
+In November 2019, he became the first Afrobeat artist to sell out the SSE Arena and was given a special plaque to mark his achievement.